Retinol: Embryology

-Retinoic acid via the retinoic acid receptor influences the process of cell differentiation, hence, the growth and development of embryos.
+Retinoic acid via the retinoic acid receptor influences the process of cell differentiation and, hence, the growth and development of embryos.
 During development, there is a concentration gradient of retinoic acid along the anterior-posterior (head-tail) axis.
 Cells in the embryo respond to retinoic acid differently depending on the amount present.
 For example, in vertebrates, the hindbrain transiently forms eight rhombomeres and each rhombomere has a specific pattern of genes being expressed.
 If retinoic acid is not present the last four rhombomeres do not develop.
 Instead, rhombomeres 1–4 grow to cover the same amount of space as all eight would normally occupy.
-Retinoic acid has its effects by turning on a differential pattern of Homeobox (Hox) genes that encode different homeodomain transcription factors which in turn can turn on cell type specific genes.
+Retinoic acid has its effects by turning on a differential pattern of Homeobox (Hox) genes that encode different homeodomain transcription factors which in turn can turn on cell type-specific genes.
 Deletion of the Homeobox (Hox-1) gene from rhombomere 4 makes the neurons growing in that region behave like neurons from rhombomere 2.
-Retinoic acid is not required for patterning of the retina as originally proposed, but retinoic acid synthesized in the retina is secreted into surrounding mesenchyme where it is required to prevent overgrowth of perioptic mesenchyme which can cause microphthalmia, defects in the cornea and eyelid, and rotation of the optic cup.
+Retinoic acid is not required for patterning of the retina as originally proposed, but retinoic acid synthesized in the retina is secreted into the surrounding mesenchyme where it is required to prevent overgrowth of perioptic mesenchyme which can cause microphthalmia, defects in the cornea and eyelid, and rotation of the optic cup.

 Stem cell biology

-Retinoic acid is an influential factor used in differentiation of stem cells to more committed fates, echoing retinoic acid's importance in natural embryonic developmental pathways.
-It is thought to initiate differentiation into a number of different cell lineages by unsequestering certain sequences in the genome.

-It has numerous applications in the experimental induction of stem cell differentiation; amongst these are the differentiation of human embryonic stem cells to posterior foregut lineages and also to functional motor neurons.
+Synthetic retinoic acid is used in differentiation of stem cells to more committed fates, echoing retinoic acid's importance in natural embryonic developmental pathways.
+It is thought to initiate differentiation into several different cell lineages through activation of the Retinoic acid receptor.
+It has numerous applications in the experimental induction of stem cell differentiation; amongst these is the differentiation of human embryonic stem cells to posterior foregut lineages.